Multifunctional Furniture Makes This Micro-Apartment Feel More Than Its 140 Square Feet

-Although some people might quiver at the idea of living in only 140 square feet, Studiomama co-cofounders Nina Tolstrup and Jack Mama saw the opportunity as an exciting design challenge.
+Although some people might quiver at the idea of living in only 140 square feet, Studiomama cofounders Nina Tolstrup and Jack Mama saw the opportunity as an exciting design challenge.

 By carefully constructing adaptable furniture units, the dynamic duo successfully assembled a series of volumetric spaces to create cohesive, flexible living zones in what "might be London’s smallest house."

-"We have created small spaces before, but this was a great challenge as it was impossible to get a small space like this to work using off-the-shelf furniture," says Tolstrup, who hired East London carpentry firm Commission by you to build the bespoke furniture units.
+"We have created small spaces before, but this was a great challenge as it was impossible to get a small space like this to work using off-the-shelf furniture," says Tolstrup, who hired East London carpentry firm Commissioned by You (CBY) to build the bespoke furniture units.

-The floor plan for the minuscular triangular apartment—also known as the 13 Square Metre House—is zoned according to the different furniture units, which contain a bed, work space, kitchen, dining area, bathroom, and closet storage.
+The floor plan for the tiny triangular apartment—also known as the 13 Square Meter House—is zoned according to the different furniture units, which contain a bed, workspace, kitchen, dining area, bathroom, and closet storage.

 A Murphy bed, which is placed at the narrowest end of the triangulated space, folds down to reveal a cozy sleeping area with two slender bookshelves, as well as a bedside table.